All Episodes

 Barry could have ended them.

-Barry could have buried him, but instead, Barry puts her at sex state, where all these people who donated to Slick Willie's foundation will now be working with her.
+But instead, Barry puts her at sex state, where all these people who donated to Slick Willie's Foundation will now be working with her.

 I haven't even sold anything yet.

-This is from uh from AP Obama.
+This is from AP Obama.

-The future of security contractor Blackwater worldwide just got a little more politically sensitive.
+The future of security contractor Blackwater Worldwide just got a little more politically sensitive.

-Newly released records show the largest security contractor in Iraq donated between 10,000 and 25,000 to the Clinton Foundation.
+Newly released records show the largest security contractor in Iraq donated between $10,000 and $25,000 to the Clinton Foundation.

 Now, assuming that Hillary Rodham Clinton is confirmed as Secretary of State, she will have final say on whether Blackwater will keep its contract despite a deadly shooting last year.